 I have had a great time watching a blog post by Jason Calacanis explode on the blogosphere like nothing that I have seen before.
 Jason wrote a great post about how to save money running a startup.
-The article is really more about spending lots of money but at the same time making the work life of a startup employee a lifestyle and at the same time making sure that the process is smooth, taking really good care of employees so that they will want to put in huge hours.
-I afreed and thought the article was a nice diversion becasue I have in fact never worked for a startup.
+The article is really more about spending lots of money but at the same time making the work life of a startup employee a lifestyle and at the same time making sure that the process is smooth, taking really good care of employees hired with the help of temp agencies so that they will want to put in huge hours.
+I agreed and thought the article was a nice diversion because I have in fact never worked for a startup.

 Well others did not like the post so much.
 Duncan Riley at Tech Crunch wrote a great piece about how Calacanis fires people who have a life, Robert Scoble defended Jason Calacanis and Micheal Arrington at Tech Crunch kind of came up in the middle (look at his comments to see his real thoughts).